DPA registration and licensing options for clustered environments

-If you are registering a non-PDB RAC instance, consider registering with the SID.
+If you are registering a non-PDB RAC instance, register with the SID.

-If you are using the Service Name, consider using the physical IP address of the host.
+If you are using the Service Name, use the physical IP address of the host.
 Do not use the virtual IP address (VIP) or the Oracle Single Client Access Name (SCAN) IP address.

 For more information about licensing, see the following topics: